|

 Some of these physicians without plastic surgery training may perform cosmetic surgery in their offices, but do not have privileges to perform these procedures at an accredited hospital.

 Physicians who are trained in plastic surgery, and board-certified by the ABPS, may also perform cosmetic surgery procedures in their offices.
 However, these trained and board certified plastic surgeons will also have hospital privileges at accredited hospitals.
 You should ask about - and check on - your plastic surgeon's credentials and hospital privileges before undergoing any treatment or surgery.
 It is important that your doctor has hospital privileges to perform the proposed procedure, even in-office procedures.
-Hospitals give doctors privileges to do procedures that fit under their training guidelines
+Hospitals give doctors privileges to do procedures that fit under their training guidelines.

 When we refer to a plastic surgeon as "board-certified", we mean one who is certified by the American Board of Plastic Surgery or the Royal College of Physicians and Surgeons of Canada.
 The ABPS is the only board recognized by the American Board of Medical Specialties (ABMS) to certify physicians in the full range of plastic and reconstructive procedures.